chrisbigland/10281-PMI_UK-March-Leads/README.md

 ## Notes
 x4 emails
-Email 3 - ignore banner at the bottom of the email
+Email 3 - ignore banner at the bottom of the email Ensure to enact the new amends on the XD link

 ## Showcase and Markup Links